Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 Affordable and inspiring paddling in the realm of the killer whales.

-Kayaking and base camping in the realm of the whales.
+Kayaking and glamping in the realm of the whales.

 An adventurous kayaking expedition on the wild coast of the Great Bear Rainforest.